wp-plugins/key4ce-osticket-bridge/readme.txt

 - Uses OSTicket email address and name based up on the department
 - Full HTML capable with rich text editor for both client and admin
 - Admin side menu displays the amount of open tickets
-- Displays \"Open tickets\" in the top admin menu when open tickets are available Displays \"Support tickets\" when no open ticket is available.
+- Displays "Open tickets" in the top admin menu when open tickets are available Displays "Support tickets" when no open ticket is available.
 - Added Answered status to both admin and client side
 - Security Fix: Client no longer able to see everyones ticket by entering the ticket id in the url.
 - Fix: User/ priority/ status fields compatible with OSTicket 1.9